Harlequin beetle: Sexual dimorphism and behavior

+Reproduction and life history

 Harlequin beetles mainly fly during the night and appear to be able to rapidly locate recently fallen trees through the smell of the large amounts of sap that is released when it happens.
 They are also attracted to artificial light during the night.
 The females prefer to lay their eggs on recently fallen trees, but may also use trees that have fallen up to a few months ago but not yet decayed, dead sections of living trees, or weakened living trees.
 When using trees that are still alive, they are occasionally regarded as a pest, but otherwise harlequin beetles play an important role in the early phase of decomposition of dead wood, also creating habitats for other saproxylic species.
 Mating and egg-laying mostly happens at dusk or dawn, and a wide range of tree species are used, including Artocarpus, Bagassa guianensis, Brosimum alicastrum (breadnut) and others in the genus Brosimum, Caryocar (souari trees), Castilla elastica (Panama rubber tree), Ceiba, Clarisia, Couma, Enterolobium, Eucalyptus (not native to the Americas but widely introduced), Ficus (fig trees), Guazuma, Inga, Lonchocarpus, Maclura, Parahancornia, Perebea, Persea and Theobroma cacao (cocoa tree).
 The female uses her strong mandibles to make several circular, elliptical or crescent-shaped holes (diameter or maximum length 1.5-4 cm) in the bark; the holes are typically placed at regular intervals and as if on a string, forming a distinct pattern on the tree.
 The female places a single egg in each hole and she will typically lay 15–20 eggs over a period of several hours or a few days; a female may lay up to a total of 160 eggs.
 After an egg hatches, the wood is used as a food source by the larvae, which makes a network of tunnels inside it.
 Just before pupating, the larvae can be around 13 cm long.

-From the egg is laid to emergence from the wood as an adult beetle takes 4 to 12 months, or possibly even up to 2 years.
+The time elapsed from the egg being laid to emergence from the wood as an adult beetle ranges between 4 to 12 months, or possibly even up to two years.
 Although the harlequin beetle is very rarely maintained in captivity, it has been successfully raised and bred for several generations using either freshly cut wood from Morus (mulberry), or an artificially composite of Morus sawdust, a commercial mixture used for insect rearing and morin suspended in agar, as a larval food source.

 The adult beetles can live up to about half a year, and they will feed on sap, wood, fungi and occasionally animal droppings.
 There is a level of seasonality in the species; adult beetles can be seen year-round, but they are most abundant in the first few months of the rainy season.